Last updated Feb 20, 2025

 2. Remove api.media.atlassian.com for Atlassian product API redirects

-Similarly, we’ve shipped a change that lets Atlassian product API redirects be treated as internal traffic by the Forge Node.js runtime.
+Atlassian product API redirects are now treated as internal traffic by the Forge Node.js runtime.
 You can now remove these backend egress declarations from your app’s manifest.
 Note, you may still need to include such declarations in other egress sections for Custom UI apps, like for media, images, and others.

 Public roadmap and changelog